Wyoming College Costs 2026

 Wyoming offers the Hathaway Scholarship with four tiers ($840-$1,680/semester) based on high school performance.
 The WY Works program provides funding for high-demand career programs.
 Wyoming has the lowest in-state tuition in the nation.

-Beyond state programs, Wyoming students can access federal Pell Grants (up to $7,395/year for 2025-2026), Federal Supplemental Educational Opportunity Grants (FSEOG), and federal work-study programs.
-Students should complete the FAFSA as early as possible to maximize aid eligibility.
-Use our FAFSA EFC Calculator to estimate your expected family contribution.
+Beyond state programs, Wyoming students can access federal Pell Grants (published 2026-27 maximum: $7,395), Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work-Study.
+Students should complete the FAFSA as early as possible for the award year and check state and school priority deadlines.
+Use our FAFSA SAI Calculator to estimate your expected family contribution.

 Student Outcomes in Wyoming